Today I have come up with few potential solutions to fix the issue of DNS_PROBE_FINISHED_NXDOMAIN or DNS PROBE FINISHED NXDOMAIN on Google Chrome.

 2. Disable Your Firewall

-Disabling the firewalls may solve the problem as some app may interfere when the Chrome is trying to connect.
+Disabling the firewalls may solve the problem as some app may interfere when Chrome is trying to connect.
 This could be the solution for you too.
 Disable your firewall and check for the error.

 3. Try Connecting in Safe Mode